Dennis Citrin, MB, PhD

 Prior to joining CTCA® in 2004, Dr. Citrin served patients in private practice and as a staff member at Northwestern Memorial Hospital in Chicago.

 Dr. Citrin is a member of several professional associations, including the American Society of Clinical Oncology, American Association for Cancer Research and the Chicago Medical Society.
+He is also the Medical Advisory Committee Chair for the Susan G. Komen Chicagoland Board of Directors.
 His research has been presented at numerous national and international conferences, and has been published extensively in journals such as Cancer and the Journal of Clinical Oncology.
 He is also the author of “Knowledge is Power: What Every Woman Should Know About Breast Cancer,” which breaks down the facts about the many types of breast cancer, complemented with real stories from patients who treated under his care at CTCA at Midwestern.